gdimitriu/poc_aws/README.md

 Into the projects/pharma there is the project to create a pharmaceutical site:
-- it will create authomatically key-pair and save on D:\keypair-name.pem to be used for ssh
+- it will create automatically key-pair and save on D:\keypair-name.pem to be used for ssh
 - all except load balancer are into a private virtual cloud
 - the webserver site are distributed on S3
 - two web servers into two availability zones which will take the site from S3